stronnag/wayfarer/README.md

 Requires:

-* GTK 3
+* GTK 4
 * Vala
 * Gstreamer 1.0
-* AppIndicator
 * XDG Portal
+* (optional, can be installed locally by the build system), Blueprint (GTK Builder compiler).

-There is also a  GTK4 branch
+There is also a  GTK3 branch

-* GTK 4
+* GTK 3
 * Vala
 * Gstreamer 1.0
+* AppIndicator
 * XDG Portal
-* (optional, can be installed locally by the build system), Blueprint (GTK Builder compiler).

 **wayfarer** supports MKV, MP4 and WEB video container (vp8, mp4) and Opus as the audio format.